ramapriyan912001/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-AWE detects that the cost inputted into the expense is more than ten million.
+AWE detects that the cost inputted into the expense is more than one billion.

     * 1c1.
-AWE inform user that the cost of the expense has to be less than ten million.
+AWE inform user that the cost of the expense has to be less than one billion.

       Use case ends.